golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 - `result: 'Error'`,
 - `stdout: null`,
 - `stderr: 'node: bad option: -w\n',` - the command output
-- `message: 'ExeScript command exited with code 9', the exit code of the command that failed.` - message from the system.
+- `message: 'ExeScript command exited with code 9'` - message from the system.
 The `node.js` exit code 9 means: `Exit Code 9, Invalid Argument: This is employed when an unspecified option was given`.